Coxeter quotients of the automorphism group of a Coxeter group: Introduction

 \subsection{Acknowledgment}

-The author thanks Anthony Genevois for giving many constructive comments which helped improving the quality of the manuscript.
-The author thanks also the referee for careful reading of the manuscript and for many helpful comments.
+The author thanks Anthony Genevois and Philip Möller for giving many constructive comments which helped improving the quality of the manuscript.
+The author also thanks the referee for careful reading of the manuscript and for many helpful comments.
+Additionally the author thanks Luis Paris for pointing out a gap in the previous version of this article.